 Although from the southern hemisphere, while Santa Claus hails from the North Pole, penguins are essential Christmas characters and Andy Taylor explains how to complete your decorations with this quirky flightless bird.

-Black or blue and white, our penguins come in a variety of sizes and will come alive when lit by LED lights.
+Black, blue and white or multi-coloured, our penguins come in a variety of sizes and will come alive when lit by LEDs.

 King of our penguins is 63cm tall and comes from the Swedish manufacturers Konstsmide.
 It's modelled in acrylic and filled with bright LEDs.

-A sibling is also available that's slightly smaller at 45cm.
-Both come with a transformer and plug.
+Smaller versions are also available and all come with a transformer and plug.

-Konstsmide produce several other battery lit penguins seen waddling, standing, and laying on the ice.
-There's also a very sweet depiction of a mother and her baby.
+Konstsmide produce several other illuminated penguins for outdoor and indoor use.
+They are seen waddling, standing, and laying on the ice, and there's a very sweet depiction of a mother and her baby.